onc-healthit/API-102/docs/g10-criterion.md

 *Additional Clarifications to the (g)(10) CCG:*

+- The API certification criterion in § 170.315(g)(10) replaces the “application access—data category request” certification criterion (§ 170.315(g)(8)) and supports API-enabled “read” services for single and multiple patients.
+- The term “services” includes all § 170.315(g)(10)-related technical capabilities included in a Health IT Module presented for testing and certification.
+The API-enabled “read” services for single patients is intended to support EHI requests and responses for individual patient records and the API-enabled “read” services for multiple patients is intended to support EHI requests and responses for multiple patients’ records.
+- The scope of patient cohorts for “population services” can include various groups defined at the discretion of the user of the API-enabled “read” services for multiple patients, including, for example, a group of patients that meet certain disease criteria or fall under a certain insurance plan.
+- The <a target = "_blank" href = "https://www.ecfr.gov/cgi-bin/text-idx?SID=034c12732e5cb9328303ecdf94ecde87&mc=true&tpl=/ecfrbrowse/Title45/45cfr171_main_02.tpl">information blocking policies</a> established by the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-1665">ONC Cures Act Final Rule</a> do not compel
+health care providers to implement Health IT Modules certified to requirements in § 170.315(g)(10).
+- While there may be slight variation between each instance of a Standardized API for Patient and Population Services Health IT Module implemented by API Information Sources, we believe the standards that form the basis of the § 170.315(g)(10) certification criterion will enable interoperability across implementations.

 !!! example "Examples of “must support” in the US Core IG 3.1.1:"
     In US Core 3.1.1, the profile element Observation.value[x] contains the following Choices: